 If you are working with a small bedroom and you’re tight on storage space, make use of every spare nook and cranny.
-The gap above your door is ideal for squeezing in a few more shelves for hats, handbags or bathroom linens.
+The gap above your bedroom door is ideal for squeezing in a few more shelves for hats, handbags, or even bathroom linens.

-Handmade in Cue & Co of London’s workshop, this clever storage idea would work in any home with a reasonably high ceiling.
+Handmade in Cue & Co of London’s workshop, this clever fitted storage combination would work in any home with a reasonably high ceiling.

 Your walls are valuable storage space.
 Pegs and clothes storage racks are perfect for storing grabbable items like scarves, hats and bags.

 Children’s rooms are especially mess-prone, so any furniture item that serves two or three purposes is a winner.
 A stool that doubles as a side table with room inside to stash clutter is a must – and the design is adorable.
 The Storie stool from Olli Ella works equally well as kids' clothing storage or kids' book storage.
 It doubles up as a seat, too.